joshbegley/nyt-latest/README.md

-**The Briefing: Newcastle 2 Liverpool 3 - Rio Ngumoha scores 100th-minute winner, injuries mount for Howe, was Gordon red card deserved?**\
+**The Briefing: Newcastle 2 Liverpool 3 -– Ngumoha scores 100th-minute winner, injuries mount for Howe, was Gordon red card deserved?**\
 `Chris Waugh and Andy Jones analyse the key moments from Monday night's game at St James' Park `\
 https://nytimes.com/athletic/6573028/2025/08/25/newcastle-liverpool-premier-league-result-analysis/

 **Sheila R. Canby, Curator at the Met Who Humanized Islam, Dies at 76**\
-`In overseeing the expansion of the Islamic art galleries at the Metropolitan Museum, she countered the hostile narratives about the Muslim world that arose after 9/11.`\
+`In overseeing the expansion of the Islamic art galleries at the Metropolitan Museum, she countered hostile narratives about the Muslim world that arose after 9/11.`\
 https://nytimes.com/2025/08/25/arts/sheila-r-canby-dead.html

 **Submit a question for Stewart Mandel's College Football Mailbag**\